-SPRG Steps Confidently Into Its 30Th Year Of Development
+SPRG Steps Confidently into its 30th Year of Development

-HONG KONG, Jan 2, 2025 - (ACN Newswire) – Strategic Public Relations Group (“SPRG” or the“Group”) proudly announces its transition into its 30th year of development – a significant milestone in its business journey.
+(MENAFN- ACN NewsWire) HONG KONG, Jan 2, 2025 - (ACN Newswire) – Strategic Public Relations Group (“SPRG” or the “Group”) proudly announces its transition into its 30th year of development – a significant milestone in its business journey.
 To celebrate, the Group will organise various events and activities, including a 30th Anniversary Logo Design Contest that was held at the end of 2024.
-The logo with the“30” and globe will be used in various SPRG materials in 2025 and represent the Group's commitment to delivering the best services to clients via its global reach and international talent pool.
+The logo with the “30” and globe will be used in various SPRG materials in 2025 and represent the Group’s commitment to delivering the best services to clients via its global reach and international talent pool.

 To kick off the anniversary of SPRG, colleagues are offered bubble tea, refreshments and massages on their first working day of the new year.